deadlyvipers/dojo_rules/introduction.md

 hi, my name is Dylan and this is my introduction.
+	my favorite course has been javascript.